Haena0320/consistency-pg/README.md

 ## Introduction
 Visual Commonsense Reasoning-Contrast Sets (VCR-CS) is a dataset that explores the consistent commonsense reasoning ability of models based on person grounding.

-## Dataset Access
+## Dataset and Checkpoint Access
-Dataset can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1BuVRy1XDNqIKMtdY1f79gK5lBdlK3knm?usp=sharing).
+Dataset and best-checkpoint of PINT can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1BuVRy1XDNqIKMtdY1f79gK5lBdlK3knm?usp=sharing).

 ## Dataset Format
 Here is a introduction to the data format.